Updated · Mike Certo, NMLS #260555

 New construction is particularly common in West Valley and East Valley Phoenix metro (Buckeye, Goodyear, Avondale, Queen Creek, San Tan Valley).
 These areas:

-- Maricopa County new construction: Home In Five Advantage often the natural fit
+- Maricopa County new construction: Home in Five Advantage often the natural fit

 - Pinal County new construction (Queen Creek, San Tan Valley): Home Plus or national programs